gwendall/cryptopunks/readme.md

 ### How to Use the CryptoPunks Contract

 The easiest way is to use [MyEtherWallet](https://www.myetherwallet.com/#contracts) which has added CryptoPunks to their contract dropdown.
 If you prefer to use an Ethereum wallet on your computer, the main CryptoPunks contract can be found at address **0xb47e3cd837dDF8e4c57F05d70Ab865de6e193BBB**.
-Watch this contract in your Ethereum wallet using that address and [this ABI file](/compiled/CryptoPunksMarket.abi).
+For ABI in this repo’s modern setup, use the Hardhat artifact at `artifacts/contracts/CryptoPunksMarket.sol/CryptoPunksMarket.json` after running `npx hardhat compile`.

 Once you are watching the contract you can execute the following functions to transact punks: